-While most healthcare professionals are already aware of a nursing shortage that has been plaguing the industry for years, many fail to realize that the entire field of allied health is being affected.
+Many healthcare professionals are already aware of a nursing shortage that has been plaguing the industry for years.
+However, most fail to realize that the entire field of allied health is being affected.
 This allied health shortage has put the healthcare industry in a tough situation.
 While many view physicians, nurses, and surgeons as the catalysts to a successful industry, it’s actually this “hidden workforce” that keeps the national healthcare train moving forward.
 However, the allied health industry is facing a shortage that could affect the entire country.
-To be exact, it needs to train about one million more people by the year 2030 to take jobs in the allied health professions, which excludes physicians and nurses.
+To be exact, it needs to train about one million more people for allied health jobs by the year 2030.
+This does not include physicians and nurses.
 That’s more than 11 states currently have in their total workforces.

 With numbers like these, something has to change soon.
 Below is an overview of the situation, as well as a few ways to fix the shortage.